 Wynoochee River Project

 Tacoma Power created the Wynoochee River Project in 1994 after building a powerhouse a quarter mile downstream from the Wynoochee Dam.
-The project generates enough clean, renewable electricity to serve about 2,500 homes.
+The project generates enough clean, renewable hydroelectric energy to serve about 2,500 homes.

 Completed in 1972, the Wynoochee Dam is owned by the city of Aberdeen and is located in the foothills of the Olympic Mountains in Grays Harbor County.
 It was built by the U.S. Army Corps of Engineers to provide flood control, irrigation and industrial water storage for Aberdeen.
 The dam formed Wynoochee Lake.